All Products

 Document Center

-• The sample code in this topic uses the China (Hangzhou) region ID cn-hangzhou as an example and defaults to the Internet endpoint.
-For OSS access through other Alibaba Cloud products within the same region, use the internal endpoint.
-For details on OSS region and endpoint mapping, see OSS regions and endpoints.
+• The sample code in this topic uses the China (Hangzhou) region (cn-hangzhou) as an example.
+By default, the public endpoint is used.
+If you want to access OSS from other Alibaba Cloud services in the same region, use the internal endpoint.
+For more information about the regions and endpoints that OSS supports, see OSS regions and endpoints.

 • To restore an object, you must have the oss:RestoreObject permission.
-For more information, see Grant custom policy to RAM users.
+For more information, see Grant custom policies to RAM users.

 Sample code

-You can use the following code to restore objects from the Archive, Cold Archive, or Deep Cold Archive storage classes:
+You can use the following code to restore Archive, Cold Archive, or Deep Cold Archive objects:

 import time